A Survey on Video Diffusion Models: Video Editing

-To ensure consistency across all frames in the edited video, FLATTEN~\cite{flatten} incorporates optical flow into the attention mechanism of the diffusion model.
-The proposed Flow-guided attention allows patches from different frames to be placed on the same flow path within the attention module, enabling mutual attention and enhancing the consistency of video editing.
+FLATTEN~\cite{flatten} incorporates optical flow into the attention mechanism of the diffusion model.
+The proposed Flow-guided attention allows patches from different frames to align on the same flow path within the attention module, enabling mutual attention and enhancing video editing consistency.